 Since our last annual amendment on March 27, 2024, we have the following material changes to disclose.

-Please note that item 8 of this brochure has been updated to provide additional information about the types of products recommended to clients such as fee based variable annuities and cryptocurrency products.
+• Please note that item 8 of the ADV 2A Brochure has been updated to provide additional information about the types of products recommended to clients such as fee based variable annuities and cryptocurrency products.

 Item 3: Table of Contents